bloxstreet/support/staff-information/store-jobs.md

 **Step 4:** Hand the sandwich to the customer by clicking on H and entering their username.
 Wish the customer to have a great day.

+### Security
+{:.text-blue-000}
+{: .no_toc }

+**Step 1:** Once you spawn in the staff room, head over to the security uniform.
+Wear the uniform by stepping on the rectangle below it.

+**Step 2:** Security staff members can cuff players who steal items from the store.
+If you find a player stealing an item, equip your cuffs and click on the player.
+Doing this will send the player to the jail.

+**Step 3:** Security staff members should stand at the security desks.
+One desk is located at the front of the store, and another one is located at the back.

+**Step 4:** If a staff member calls for security by pressing the button near a register, an alert will appear on the monitor.
+Head over to the register and solve the issue.
+If the issue requires an HR, contact one.

 ## Staff Tasks
 {:.text-red-300}